wpmetabox/docs/_docs/fields/user.md

 ## Ajax Load

 Since version 5.2, Meta Box uses Ajax to increase the performance for the field query.
-Instead of fetching all users at once, the plugin now fetches only some users when the page is loaded, and then fetches more users when users scroll down to the list.
+Instead of fetching all users at once, the plugin now fetches only some users when the page is loaded, and then it fetches more users when users scroll down to the list.

 See this video for demonstration (made for posts, but works similar for taxonomies):